Azure/PyRIT/doc/code/executor/attack/0_attack.md

 - [**Single-Turn Attacks**](./single_turn/0_single_turn.md): Single-turn attacks typically send prompts to a target endpoint to try to achieve a specific objective within a single turn.
 These attack strategies evaluate the target response using optional scorers to determine if the objective has been met.

 - [**Multi-Turn Attacks**](./multi_turn/0_multi_turn.md): Multi-turn attacks introduce an iterative attack process where an adversarial chat model generates prompts to send to a target system, attempting to achieve a specified objective over multiple turns.
-This strategy also evaluates the response using a scorer to determine if the objective has been met.
-These attacks continue iterating until the objective is met or a maximum numbers of turns is attempted.
+This strategy evaluates the response using a scorer to determine if the objective has been met and continues iterating until the objective is met or a maximum numbers of turns is attempted.
 These types of attacks tend to work better than single-turn attacks in eliciting harm if a target endpoint keeps track of conversation history.
+Nonetheless, multi-turn attacks can be useful on targets that only accept individual prompts as opposed to conversations.
+The Tree of Attacks with Pruning strategy is a good example that was developed for this use case.

 ## Component Diagrams
 See the below diagrams for more details of the components: